East Brother Island Light: History

 Although the U.S. government recognized the need for a light to mark the area, mainland property was not available at a reasonable price.
 Instead the government turned its attention to the island, which it already owned.
 Large-scale blasting leveled the island off, and the two-story keeper's house was built with the attached tower and a fog signal building.
 The lamp was first lit on March 1, 1874.

-The light tower is attached to keeper's house, a two-story Victorian placed on a blasted away 1 acre rock.
+The light tower is attached to the keeper's house, a two-story Victorian placed on a blasted away 1 acre rock.
 There was an assistant keeper's house, equipment building, cistern, and water tank.
-The water cistern was blasted to a depth of 30 ft and is capable of holding 50000 USgal of rain water.
+The water cistern was blasted to a depth of 30 ft and is capable of holding 50000 USgal of rainwater.

-Two of the most notable lighthouse keepers were John Stenmark and Willard Miller, each of whom logged twenty years of service, more than any other keepers.
+Two of the most notable lighthouse keepers were John Stenmark and Willard Miller, each of whom logged twenty years of service, more than any other keeper.
 Originally from Sweden, Stenmark joined the lighthouse service at age twenty and distinguished himself for bravery during a boating accident.
 He was eventually appointed keeper at East Brother in 1894, and he lived at the station with his wife and four children.
 Miller began his tenure at East Brother in 1922.
 During his service the light was upgraded to a fixed, fifth-order Fresnel lens, powered by a 500-watt bulb.
 The steam fog signal was also converted to a compressor-driven diaphone.
 A serious accident on March 4, 1940, resulted in a fire that destroyed the island's wharf and boathouse along with four boats.

 The United States Lighthouse Service ran the lighthouse operation until 1939, when the Lighthouse Service merged with the United States Coast Guard.
 Large families occupied the lighthouse.
 They had to light the original lens wick and keep it filled with whale oil.
 On many foggy nights, they would have to fire up the steam boilers to drive the foghorns, hauling coal up the long ramp from the boat.
 After the lighthouse was automated, the government wanted to tear down the keeper's house and other buildings, but protests from local residents prevented the demolition.
 The lighthouse was listed on the National Register of Historic Places in 1971.
 After several years of neglect, a non-profit group, East Brother Light Station, Inc., was formed in 1979 to restore the landmark.
 Government grants, private donations, and volunteer labor restored the structures on the island, which are now used for the bed-and-breakfast.